Makin-Things/platinum-weather-card/README.md

 # Current Status

-Currently this is in an alpha stage, but feedback is welcome.
+Currently this is in a beta stage, but feedback is welcome.
 Feel free to raise github issues.
 I am particularly keen to get feedback from people that are not from Australian or the USA (we have those covered pretty well in a private chat group, but still log issues).

 ---